 Intibane Camp, Thanda Safari.
-Nestled between bush and beach our camp is located on a 14,500ha Big Five Resever in the heart of Zululand.
-Accommodation is in basic thatched chalets with a fan, air conditioner and en suite bathroom.
+Nestled between bush and beach our camp is located on a 14,500ha Big Five Reserve in the heart of Zululand.
+Accommodation is in your own basic thatched chalet with a fan, air conditioner and en suite bathroom.
 The ultimate training facility!

 No of students per course

 Maximum 8 students per course to ensure the best possible learning experience.